-A cash management account like SoFi Money® may also be a good option for some people.
-SoFi Money account holders can spend, save, and earn all in one place—all without paying account fees.
+An online banking account like SoFi Checking and Savings® may also be a good option for some people.
+SoFi Checking and Savings account holders can spend, save, and earn all in one place—all without paying account fees.
 With a convenient mobile app, your account can be managed from wherever you are.

 Photo credit: iStock/AleksandarNakic

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.